 Skills: Random functions, string manipulation | Time: 2–3 hours | Tech: Python or JavaScript

-Create a secure password generator with customizable length, character types (uppercase, lowercase, numbers, symbols), and strength indicators.
-Add copy-to-clipboard functionality and password history.
+Generate secure passwords with options for length, character types (uppercase, lowercase, numbers, symbols), and a strength meter.
+Add a copy-to-clipboard button and a history of recently generated passwords.

 6. Quiz App